 - He Shou Wu Extract 50mg

-Of these ingredients, no single one has sufficient clinical evidence showing it to be effective for treating hair loss, although they might have a cumulative effective (as often claimed by hair supplements manufacturers) when used on a regular basis.
+Of these ingredients, authoritative websites like WebMD tell us that no single one has sufficient clinical evidence showing it to be effective for treating hair loss, although they might have a cumulative effective (as often claimed by hair supplements manufacturers) when used on a regular basis.

-To this extent, there is some mounting evidence that biotin might be useful for treating hair loss.
+To this extent, we’re told there is some mounting evidence that biotin might be useful for treating hair loss.
 Typically though, this only occurs if the hair loss is a result of biotin deficiency.

 Also, hyaluronic acid is used in tens of thousands of skincare products, since it effectively traps moisture.
-However, there doesn’t seem to be enough evidence showing it can reduce hair loss in any way.
+However, according to authoritative sites, there doesn’t seem to be enough evidence showing it can reduce hair loss in any way.

 Potential Side Effects for HairMax’s Supplement